jsphpndr/resource-bahamas/README.md

 ### Colors
 * [Coolors](https://coolors.co/) - Create the perfect palette or get inspired by thousands of beautiful colors schemes.
 * [collor](http://colllor.com/) - With Colllor it is much easier to generate a consistent web color palette with just a few clicks.
+* [Adobe Color](https://color.adobe.com/create/color-wheel) - With Adobe Color, you have access to the powerful harmonization engines for creating beautiful color themes to use in Adobe products.
+Start your color journey by exploring themes from the Color community.
+Be inspired by other creatives in curated Trend Galleries from Behance and Adobe Stock

 ## Data Structures & Algorithms